listx/listx_blog/post/2014-09-05-rpn-calculator.md

 Probably the first thing to note is that we define a robust data type, `Term`, to encapsulate the values held in a given RPN string.
 We take advantage of Haskell's functions-as-first-class-values ability, and define the `TermOp` constructor with it (i.e., it needs an arithmetic function `(Integer -> Integer -> Integer)` as an argument).

-The next thing to notice is that the `evaluate` function is composed of smaller helper functions, `mkTerm` and `reduce`.
+The next thing to notice is that the `evaluate` function is composed of smaller helper functions, `mkTerm` and `evalTerms`.
 `mkTerm` simply converts a `String` type into an appropriate `Term` type.
-`reduce` takes a list of `Term` values, and reduces it as much as possible by applying the `modifyStack` function over it with `foldl` (Haskell's version of a single-pass loop).
+`evalTerms` takes a list of `Term` values, and reduces it as much as possible by applying the `modifyStack` function over it with `foldl` (Haskell's version of a single-pass loop).

 When `modifyStack` encounters a `TermInt`, it pushes the number into the stack.
 When it encounters a `TermOp`, it applies that operator to the first 2 items in `stack`, and pushes this result back into `stack`.